What Are The Two Main Types Of Nucleic Acids

 DNA: The Guardian of the Genome

 DNA serves as the repository of genetic information in most organisms.
-Its structure, a double helix, was famously discovered by James Watson and Francis Crick in 1953.
+Also, its structure, a double helix, was famously discovered by James Watson and Francis Crick in 1953.
 This iconic structure consists of two strands of nucleotides intertwined around each other, forming a spiral staircase-like shape.

 Key Characteristics of DNA: